History of the 13th Massachusetts Volunteers

 are wounded.
 A

-rebel wanders into their lines during the quiet night.
+confused Rebel wanders into their lines during the quiet night.
+When

 he replies, "2nd South